 While it’s easy to see a landscape as a snapshot in time—the way it appears on a postcard, or the way you first encountered it—forests and ecosystems are always changing.
 Disturbances like fires, as well as landslides, avalanches, and insect outbreaks, occur rapidly and are very noticeable.
 But other changes are happening all the time: erosion of cliffs and hillsides; the arrival of non-native species; the steady growth of mature forests.

 A burned forest may look stark and dead, but fire is a natural process that helps maintain a healthy forest.
 In many ecosystems, including Glacier, fire is an essential element of the landscape.
-While the loss of homes, property or human life is a tragedy to be avoided, fire is a beneficial force necessary to ensure forest succession.
+While the loss of homes, property, or human life is a tragedy to be avoided, fire is a beneficial force necessary to ensure forest succession.

 Fire Effects

-Fire is a major ingredient in the ecology of the Northern Rockies just like the snow, the wind, the rain, and other natural forces.
+Fire is a major ingredient in the ecology of the Northern Rockies just like snow, wind, rain, and other natural forces.
 Wildland fire is an essential component of this ecosystem and native plants and animals are well adapted to it.
 While fire benefits some more than others, any species living in the forests of Glacier has to live with fire.

 Animals